ImmoweltGroup/flow-mono-cli/docs/cli/create-symlinks.md

 $ flow-mono create-symlinks ./build/.flowconfig
 ```

+#### Options and Arguments

+The only argument provided should be the relative path to the fallback / singleton `.flowconfig`.

 #### Configuration

 Additionally you can specify a blacklist of packages that should be ignored entirely from being symlinked.
 To do so just create a `.monoflowrc` or a `mono-flow` section in your repositories root `package.json`, paste in the example and adjust as you like!